Information-Optimal Formation Geometry Design for Multimodal UAV Cooperative Perception: System Model

 \subsubsection{Perception Measurement of Camera}

+We construct the camera measurement model in three sequent steps: (i) transforming the target into the camera's local frame, (ii) applying the pinhole projection to obtain pixel coordinates, and (iii) computing the Jacobian for the FIM.

-Typically, the camera sensor maps the target position to the image pixel plane through a perspective projection way.
-The projection pixel coordinates \( {g}_{\text{cam,i}} = [u, v]^T \) is given as:
+Here, the camera maps the 3D target position to the 2D image plane through a perspective projection.
+Upon this, we transform the global coordinates into the camera's local coordinate system.
+The pixel coordinates of the projection are denoted by ${g}_{\text{cam,i}} = [\mu_i, \nu_i]^T$, which is given as:

-where $\epsilon_{\text{cam}}$ is measurement of image noise.
-It is related to the resolution level of the camera sensor and communication interference.
-In addition, $h_{\text{cam}}$ is the projection function, which projects the target position to the camera coordinate system.
-It is defined as:
+where $\boldsymbol{\epsilon}_{\text{cam}}$ represents the measurement noise vector associated with the resolution level of the camera sensor and communication interference. $\mathbf{b}_i$ is the heading vector defined in Sec.
+III-A, which is determined by the UAV's yaw angle $\theta_i$.

-where $R_g^{c}$ represents the rotation matrix from the global frame to the camera frame of $i$-th UAV. $\pi(\cdot)$ is a forward projection function that transforms a 3-D point from the camera frame to the pixel coordinates based on the intrinsic parameters of the camera. $f_x$ and $f_y$ are the focal lengths.
-Hereafter, the Jacobian matrix of the image measurement for the $i$-th UAV $O_{\text{cam,i}}$ is given as:
+$h_{\text{cam},i}(\cdot)$ is the projection function mapping the target position to the camera coordinate system.
+Assuming the camera's optical axis is aligned with the UAV's yaw angle $\theta_i$ and the pitch angle is zero.
+Hence, the target's coordinates in the camera's local frame $(X_c, Y_c, Z_c)^T$ are obtained via the rotation matrix $R_g^{c}$: